 - Role Reversal: Imagine yourself in another person’s shoes to gain a deeper understanding of their perspective.

-- Mindful Observation: Practice observing your thoughts without judgment to increase awareness.
+- Mindful Observation: Practice observing your thoughts without judgment to increase awareness that overcoming self-defeating patterns requires.

 - Cognitive Reappraisal: Actively reframe negative thoughts into more positive or neutral ones.